XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 "*" denotes first-author or co-first-author papers. "+" denotes the first author's inaugural first-authored paper in the PhD program.

-## Works on Human-AI interaction and AI-AI interaction
+## Human-AI interaction and AI-AI interaction

 1. *Sooner but Weaker: The Dual Impact of Human Intervention on Algorithmic Collusion
     - *Preliminary version appears in BizAI 2026 (UTD).*